-He liked it here as it offered a variety of things to do.
-He didn’t do a home stay as the other places, but decided to stay in a hostel and his school was near by.
+He liked it here as it offered a variety of things to do and didn’t do a home stay as the other places so decided to stay in a hostel and his school was near by.
 He had group classes, which connected him with other speakers.
 This school also had English classes so there was some language exchanges with the local people.

 5. Clic – Sevilla, Spain

 My very first Spanish school abroad was Sevilla, Spain at Clic.
 I went with my father one summer while I was still in high school.
 My Spanish wasn’t that great, but it was still a higher level than my father so I was in a different class.

 As a shy sixteen year old, this experience really made me not shy anymore and cultivated my love for travel and for Spanish.
 Because I was the youngest in the school, from what I could see, the other students and teachers treated me as either their daughter or sister.
 I was well taken care of.

 We stayed at a home stay as well, but this was more like an Airbnb style where you occasionally had meals with the host family.
 Unlike my other experiences later where I would hang out with my host family every meal more or less.

 However, the Spanish here was definitely hard.
 Southern Spain is notorious for having a more difficult accent to understand and on top of it they spoke fast!
 This experience didn’t necessarily increase my Spanish level, but it gave me a good foundation that I was able to build upon later.